microsoft/coyote/docs/_learn/tutorials/raft-mocking.md

 permalink: /learn/tutorials/raft-mocking
 ---

-## Azure Mocking Example
+## Raft consensus protocol with mocks for testing

-In the [previous example](raft-azure) you created an Azure application that uses Coyote and performs messaging using an [Azure Service Bus](https://azure.microsoft.com/en-us/services/service-bus/).
+In the [previous example](raft-azure) you created an Azure application that uses Coyote and performs messaging using [Azure Service Bus](https://azure.microsoft.com/en-us/services/service-bus/).
 This is a great way to build a reliable business application.
 But there is overhead in using an enterprise scale service bus, which limits our ability to fully test the state machine.